arslabadack/xadrezando/README.md

 # Xadrezando

+First steps in HTML!

-Xadrezando is a website prototype about chess.
+Xadrezando is a website prototype about chess, yeah, i love chess!

-Made for educational purposes only.
+Made for educational purposes only!